 The Screaming Frog SEO Spider software is a website crawler that improves onsite SEO by extracting and analyzing your website’s data using a graphical user interface (GUI).

 What are custom extractions?

-Custom extractions are a set of functions in Screaming Frogs SEO spider to extract explicit information from webpages.
-These extractions help optimize your site for Technical SEO; which includes search results, gather essential data on your copy, and help locate and fix errors.
+Custom extractions are a set of Screaming Frogs SEO spider functions to extract explicit information from web pages.
+These extractions help optimize your site for Technical SEO, including search results, gather essential data on your copy, and help locate and fix errors.

 How is Data Extraction done?

 The process of data extraction involves pulling the required data on your website using a Screaming Frog web spider.
 The information is saved within Screaming Frog’s memory, giving you the option to export your scanned results to Excel or Google Sheets for further review.

 Data extraction allows you to harvest large amounts of data quickly and efficiently.
 This automation gives you immediate results of web architecture.
 This process saves you time and resources while giving you the valuable data you’ll need to plan and strategize search engine optimization strategies.

 Screaming Frog is the go-to Web Scraper Tool for SEOs.
 The options are endless; here are a ton of custom web-scraping syntaxes.

 How to Extract Custom Data using Screaming Frog

 1. In ScreamingFrog, go to Configuration > Custom > Extraction.